ross-todd/todo-app/README.md

 4. Open in your browser
    http://localhost:3000

-5. Click on register and create username and password
+5. Click on register and create username and password username must be at least 8 chars long, and password must be at least 8 chars long and contain a capital letter and a special character

 6. License
    This project is licensed under the MIT License.